Post-processing your Print stock photo

 Post-processing Your Print: How to Clean Your Print

 3D printing has come a long way in the last couple of years.
-With now greater levels of detailing and less unwanted material on your prints, you may be happy with your finished product straight off the printing bed.
+With greater levels of detailing and less unwanted material on your prints, you may be happy with your finished product straight off the printing bed.
 However, even with these advancements in printer fidelity, you may still end up with some level of imperfection in your printed object.
 But fear not!
-This short guide will give you sever tips and ideas on how to post-process your print to achieve the end result you are looking for.
+This short guide will give you several tips and ideas on how to post-process your print to achieve the end result you are looking for.

 What to Look Out For